Hadokane/CI_PP2_HUG/README.md

     2. Manual testing of the site's many paths and elements will be crucial to achieving both this goal and the aforementioned user goal, and as such will be documented in its own section later.

-6. Ensure the app and it's elements display correctly on any device.
+6. Ensure the app and its elements display correctly on any device.

     1. Check it on multiple devices and screen sizes.
 (Documented in the testing section and improved upon by user feedback).

     2. Are all elements can be interacted with by mouse and touch devices?
-(Include photos of using a each device, before and after).
+(Include photos of using each device, before and after).

 7. Demonstrate a variety of javascript functionality such as: